Oncacontias: Diet

-Like most shield bugs, O. vittatus are herbivores that feed on the sap of plants.
-Their hosts plants are known to include Coriaria arborea and potentially Fuchsia excorticata, Melicytus ramiflorus, Nothofagus, and Olearia.
-As nymphs they have a more restricted diet being found on grasses, typically being associated with plants such as Chionochloa conspicua and Fuchsia excorticata.
+Like most shield bugs, O. vittatus is a herbivore that feeds on the sap of plants.
+The host plants are known to include tree tutu (Coriaria arborea) and, potentially, tree fuchsia (Fuchsia excorticata), māhoe (Melicytus ramiflorus), southern beech (Nothofagus) and daisy-bush (Olearia).
+As juveniles they have a more restricted diet, being generally found on grasses, typically being associated with plants such as Chionochloa conspicua and also tree fuchsia (Fuchsia excorticata).

 Predators and parasites

-They are reported to be unpalatable to spiders, with individuals being found in webs but not eaten.
+The species is reported to be unpalatable to spiders, with individuals being found in webs but not eaten.
 The eggs are known to be parasitised by Trissolcus maori, a species of Scelionidae wasp.
-The wasps lay their eggs inside the eggs of O. vittatus, which then mature into adults.
+The wasps are parasitoids that lay their eggs inside the eggs of O. vittatus, with the wasp eggs maturing into adults and killing the hosts.